CEP-Comwell/proxmox_addons/roles/docker_app_deploy/README.md

 - Traefik labels are injected by default for reverse proxying.

 ---

+## Contributing
+See the [root contributing guide](../../docs/contributing.md) for standards and prompt scaffolding.

+---
 For advanced Compose features (multiple services, networks, etc.), extend the role and template as needed.